tylerg509/Typescript-Basics/ReadMe.md

 Type inference for functiosn = TS tried to figure out what type of value a funciton will return only

+ARRAYS in TS
 Typed arrays = same as JS.
 In TS all items in the array must be of the same type

+TS can do type inference when extracting values from arrays Ts can prevent us from adding incompativle values to arrays We can get help with map forEach reduce functions Flexible  arrays can still contain multiple different types